tc39/proposal-bigint/README.md

 Silently losing precision sometimes may be a problem, but in most dynamically typed programming languages which provide integers and floats, integers are written like `1` and floats are written like `1.0`.
 It's possible to scan code for operations which may introduce floating point precision by looking for a decimal point.
 JavaScript exacerbates the scope of losing precision by making the unfortunate decision that a simple literal like `1` is a float.
 So, if mixed-precision were allowed, an innocent calculation such as `2n ** 53n + 1` would produce the float `2**53`--defeating the core functionality of this feature.

 To avoid this problem, this proposal bans implicit coercions between Numbers and BigInts, including operations which are mixed type. `1n + 1` throws a TypeError.
 So does passing `1n` as an argument into any JavaScript standard library function or Web API which expects a Number.
-Instead, to convert between types, an explicit call to `Number()` or `BigInt()` needs to be made to decide which domain to operate in. `0 === 0n` returns `false`, and `0 == 0n` and `0 < 0n` throw a `TypeError`.
+Instead, to convert between types, an explicit call to `Number()` or `BigInt()` needs to be made to decide which domain to operate in. `0 === 0n` returns `false`.

+Comparisons form an exception to this rule: It's mathematically well-defined to allow comparison operators such as `<` and `==` compare between Numbers and BigInts.
+Unlike operators like `+`, there is no loss of precision, since the output is just a Boolean.
+Further, `==` is extended in comparisons with strings in analogous ways, such as `0n == ""` is `true`.
+Although we may not be able to extend this support to user-defined types, it seems sufficiently important for meeting user expectations that this proposal adds them as a one-off.

 ## Design goals